tpaviot/pythonocc-documentation/upstream_doc/dox/user_guides/modeling_data/modeling_data.md

 ------------------------------
 *TopoDS* is based on class *TopoDS_Shape* and the class defining its underlying shape.
 This has certain advantages, but the major drawback is that these classes are too general.
 Different shapes they could represent do not type them (Vertex, Edge, etc.) hence it is impossible to introduce checks to avoid incoherences such as inserting a face in an edge.

- *TopoDS* package offers two sets of classes, one set inheriting the underlying shape with neither orientation nor location and the other inheriting *TopoDS_Shape*, which represent the standard topological shapes enumerated in *TopAbs* package.
+ *TopoDS* module offers two sets of classes, one set inheriting the underlying shape with neither orientation nor location and the other inheriting *TopoDS_Shape*, which represent the standard topological shapes enumerated in *TopAbs* module.

 The following classes  inherit Shape : *TopoDS_Vertex, TopoDS_Edge, TopoDS_Wire, TopoDS_Face, TopoDS_Shell, TopoDS_Solid,TopoDS_CompSolid,* and *TopoDS_Compound*.
 In spite of the similarity of names with those inheriting from **TopoDS_TShape** there is a profound difference in the way they are used.